LadyCaldlow/LadyCaldlow.github.io/content/thm/Hijack.md

 ## Privilege Escalation
 - Now, let's try to gain a root shell.
 The first vector I usually try is `sudo -l`.
-Luckily, that gets us a relevant vector for privesc in this case.
+Luckily, that gets you a relevant vector for privesc in this case.

 ![image](https://github.com/LadyCaldlow/LadyCaldlow.github.io/assets/162819648/52762bb7-c521-4165-bf12-28337186ea82)